dbuezas/lovelace-plotly-graph-card/readme.md

             meta: { unit_of_measurement: "delta" }
           };
         },
+    - resample: 5m # Rebuilds data so that the timestamps in xs are exact multiples of the specified interval, and without gaps.
+The parameter is the length of the interval and defaults to 5 minutes (see #duration for the format).
+This is useful when combining data from multiple entities, as the index of each datapoint will correspond to the same instant of time across them.
     - filter: y !== null && +y > 0 && x > new Date(Date.now()-1000*60*60) # filter out datapoints for which this returns false.
 Also filters from xs, states and statistics.
 Same variables as map_y are in scope
     - force_numeric # converts number-lookinig-strings to actual js numbers and removes the rest.
 Any filters used after this one will receive numbers, not strings or nulls.
 Also removes respective elements from xs, states and statistics parameters
 ```